 We focus on investing in lower middle market companies (which we generally define as companies with annual earnings before interest, taxes, depreciation and amortization of \$3 million to \$15 million) in the United States that meet certain criteria, including, but not limited to, the following: the sustainability of the business' free cash flow and its ability to grow it over time, adequate assets for loan collateral, experienced management teams with a significant ownership interest in the borrower, reasonable capitalization of the borrower, including an ample equity contribution or cushion based on prevailing enterprise valuation multiples and, to a lesser extent, the potential to realize appreciation and gain liquidity in our equity position, if any.
 We lend to borrowers that need funds for growth capital or to finance acquisitions or recapitalize or refinance their existing debt facilities.
 We seek to avoid investing in high-risk, early-stage enterprises.
 Our targeted portfolio companies are generally considered too small for the larger capital marketplace.
-We invest by ourselves or jointly with other funds and/or management of the portfolio company, depending on the opportunity and have opportunistically made several coinvestments with our affiliate Gladstone Investment Corporation, a BDC also managed by our Adviser, pursuant to an exemptive order granted by the SEC.
-We believe this ability to co-invest will continue to enhance our ability to further our investment objectives and strategies.
-If we are participating in an investment with one or more coinvestors, our investment is likely to be smaller than if we were investing alone.
+We invest by ourselves or jointly with other funds and/or management of the portfolio company, depending on the opportunity and have opportunistically made several co-invest will continue to enhance our ability to further our investment objectives and strategies.
+If we are participating in an investment with one or more co-invest will continue to enhance our ability to further our investment objectives and strategies.
+If we are participating in an investment with one or more co-invest will continue to be smaller than if we were investing alone.